unioslo/harbor-cli/docs/configuration/config-file.md

 ----
 #### `harbor.validate_data`

 Controls whether or not the [harborapi](https://github.com/pederhan/harborapi) library  validates the data returned by the Harbor API.
-Forces the output format to `json`.
+Forces the output format to `json` if `false`.
 Not guaranteed to work with all commands.
 The default is `true`.

 ```toml